llimllib/obsidian-archive/blog/2025/06/Federation is extremely expensive.md

 But federation is not the only way to achieve ownership.
 We can make open software that allows people to own their own computation in meaningful ways a lot faster by **skipping federation** and focusing instead on building software that delivers a stronger user interface and user experience while providing data ownership.

 I want to see is a world in which we can deliver more open software to develop communities more rapidly, and I think we might get there faster if we accept that the cost of federation is so high that we ought to consider avoiding it.

+### postscript

+This post follows a conversation I had on a private Slack.
+Part of the reason why I think that conversation happened on Slack instead of on an open chat system is that we have spent so much effort building federated systems that we've failed to deliver working open software to replace it.